Couscoussier

+The cooking of food (vegetables, meats, broth) inside the lower part of this container, over a low heat, and couscous, is possible provided that the assembly of the two containers is watertight, not allowing the steam thus produced to escape, which is why in general it is necessary to surround the interlocking of the two parts with a strip of cloth soaked in oil and paste (couscous residues) to prevent the loss of steam.

-It is typically made of two interlocking pots, made of either the traditional ceramic, or metal (steel, aluminium or copper).
+The two interlocking pots, made of either the traditional ceramic, or metal (steel, aluminium or copper).
 The first, which is the larger one, holds water or soup used to produce steam.
 The second, the smaller pot, is designed to be placed on top of the first, and has a lid and a perforated floor, so that it holds the couscous in place while allowing the steam to enter and seep through the grains.
 Once the couscous is steam-cooked, the lower pot may be used to simmer and complete its cooking, in order to serve the prepared dish.